All JUCE internet plans include unlimited data.

 * If you are switching to Juce from a provider that is neither Shaw nor Telus, we may need to match the disconnection date from your previous provider to minimize service interruption.
 You will need to help coordinate your disconnection date with your old provider to match activation date with Juce to minimize service interruption.

-We accept Visa, Mastercard, and American Express credit cards.
-We also accept Visa Debit card and prepaid Visa/Mastercards.
+We accept Visa, Mastercard, American Express credit cards, and Visa/Mastercard debit cards.

 Customers can update and change the payment method information online through My Account or by contacting customer service.
 Monthly service fee is charged automatically to customer's active payment method associated with the Juce account.